 We recommend year round heartworm and flea/tick medication.
 Heartworms are spread by mosquitos which can live in basements and under porches even in our harshest winter.
 We recommend Heartguard monthly.
 We advocate for once a year heartworm testing.
 Our in house test screens for heartworms, Lyme disease, and two other tick borne infections.

-For flea and tick prevention, we offered oral Nexgard or topical Advantix.
+For flea and tick prevention, we offer oral Nexgard.